Is your relative unable to taste food like he or she used to?

 Guard against the risks.
 A loss of taste can sometimes be a cue that something else is ailing your relative.
 Common causes attached to a loss of taste include poor dental health, and may indicate the onset of Alzheimer’s disease, Parkinson’s disease or Bell’s palsy.
 It may also be correlated to a recent head injury, or interference of your relative’s medications with his or her food.

 If he or she seems sluggish and continues to eat less food than normal, you may be seized with fear over the future.
-With a medical alarm system by Bay Alarm, you can rest easily knowing that your relative can reach out to emergency staff in the event of an accident or medical issue.
+With a medical alert watch by Bay Alarm, you can rest easily knowing that your relative can reach out to emergency staff in the event of an accident or medical issue.

 Diagnosing the problem.
 Even if you fear the worst, it’s best to let your doctor make a formal diagnosis.
 While no cures exist presently to rejuvenate degenerative taste buds, your relative’s doctor may administer several tests, including a taste and smell test, which will help him or her discern the true nature of your relative’s dilemma.